-Figure 3 provides a graphical illustration of the connectedness reported in Table 2.
-The arrow thickness reflects the overall magnitude of transmission/reception for each network variable.
-As can be seen from the figure, and in line with the results summarized in Table 2, HNT is the main absorber of return shocks from the either AI or IoT tokens in the system, and HNT's role is consistent whether under normal, bear or bull market conditions.
-Moreover, JASMY and IOTX exhibit similar role to HNT, and receive much of the return shocks from the entire system.
-It seems that the magnitude of this impact strengths as we deviate from the center towards the ends of the return distributions, which hint that a careful attention should be dedicated to extreme market conditions rather than relying only on the normal market conditions.
-Also, it is worth mentioning that VET exhibit a different behavior, as in normal and bear market condition, under the median and lower quantiles examination, it is the most prominent transmitter of shocks, but under bull market conditions, it seems that its influence/transmission of shocks is negligible.
-These findings again signal, that the relationship between AI and IoI tokens deserve a careful examination, and it seems that the mutual innovations as well as the magnitude of their impact, depends on the state of the market conditions and may be calling for a dynamic examination across time.
+Figure 3 is a graphical illustration of the connectedness reported in Table 2.
+The arrow thickness represents the overall degree of magnitude of transmission/reception for each network variable.
+In line with the results summarized in Table 2, HNT is the main absorber of return shocks from the either AI or IoT tokens in the system, and HNT’s role is a consistent one in all market conditions.
+Moreover, JASMY and IOTX play a similar role to HNT and receive most of the return shocks from the entire system.
+It seems that the magnitude of this impact strengthens moving away from the center toward the ends of the return distributions.
+This suggests that careful attention should be paid to extreme market conditions, not just normal ones.
+The VET exhibits different behavior in normal (median quantile) and bear (lower quantile) market conditions and is the most prominent transmitter of shocks.
+However, it seems that its transmission of shocks is negligible in bull market conditions.
+These findings again signal that the relationship between AI and IoT tokens deserves careful scrutiny and it seems that the mutual innovations as well as the magnitude of their impact depend on market conditions and their dynamics demand chronological analysis.

-Figure 4 depicts the evolution of the total connectedness index between AI and IoI tokens across time.
-All graphs' accounts for the short-term impacts.
-The top graph tracks the degree of the connectedness for the middle quantile, whereas the center and bottom figure reports the total connectivity index for the upper and lower quantiles, respectively.
-As can be seen, while it is apparent that the dependence of AI and IoI tokens is quite strong, such as the final phase of the COVID-19 pandemic and the early 2021 crypto market flourishing, and the 2022 Russia-Ukraine conflict, there are also short episodes of weaker connectedness.
-Thus, the dynamic examination verifies our initial findings that the relationship is far from being constant, and deserves a close monitoring, especially by investors and regulators, who operate in the field of AI and IoT.
-A support for this view, can be seen through Figure 5, showing a continuous view of the net directional role of each token at different quantiles across time.
-Warmer (brighter) color hints on net transmission (absorption) of shocks TO (FROM) the system.
-The vertical axis refers to the quantiles under investigation whereas the horizontal axis represents the time.
-Notably, the role of most of the tokens, either AI or IoT swaps across time.
+Figure 4 depicts the evolution of the TCI between AI and IoI tokens across time.
+All graphs account for the short-term impacts.
+The top graph tracks the degree of the connectedness for the middle quantile, whereas the center and bottom figure reports the TCI for the upper and lower quantiles respectively.
+While it is apparent that the interdependence of AI and IoI tokens is quite strong—such as in the final phase of the COVID-19 pandemic, and the early 2021 boom in the crypto market, and the 2022 Russia-Ukraine conflict— there are also brief episodes exhibiting weaker connectedness.
+This chronological analysis verifies our initial findings that the relationship is far from being constant and requires close monitoring, especially by investors and regulators who operate in the field of AI and IoT.

+Support for this view is evident in Figure 5, which shows a continuous view of the net directional role of each token at different quantiles across time.
+A warmer/brighter color suggests net transmission (absorption) of shocks TO (FROM) the system.
+The vertical axis calibrates the quantiles under investigation and the horizontal axis represents time.
+Notably, the role of most of the tokens, whether AI or IoT, alters over time.

-For the AI tokens, NEAR is mainly a net transmitter but around 2022 it functions as a net recipient.
-RNDR, on the other hand, is mainly a net recipient of shocks, but in some periods, it is becoming a net transmitter.
-GRPAH and INJ switch roles between transmitter and recipient, but also one can observe switches in their role under bull or market conditions represented by the end quantiles of its return distribution.
-Finally, THETA is the only exception which exhibit a quite consistent role across time and across different quantiles.
+For the AI tokens, NEAR is mainly a net transmitter but is a net recipient around 2022.
+RNDR is mainly a net recipient of shocks, but in some periods, becomes a net transmitter.
+GRPAH and INJ switch roles between transmitter and recipient, but also switch roles under bull or market conditions, as represented by the end quantiles of its return distribution.
+THETA is the only one to play a quite consistent role over time and quantiles.